deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 In above example `CustomDataSource` has parameter-lees constructor - it does not uses any external dependency.

-To show how to inject any, please see following example, where we injected `fetch` (we highly recommended to use Falcon fetch [see why](need-url-here)) and next to it module configuration.
+To show how to inject any, please see following example, where we injected `fetch` (we highly recommended to use Falcon fetch <!-- TODO: [see why](need-url-here) -->) and next to it module configuration.

 <Tabs>
 <TabItem value="TypeScript" default>